On the Hausdorff dimension of microsets: Further remarks and problems

 We proved that the set of dimensions attained by a gallery can be surprisingly complicated: it can be $\mathcal{F}_\sigma$, despite the gallery itself being $\mathcal{F}$.
 However, we are unaware if the set of attained dimensions can be any more complicated than $\mathcal{F}_\sigma$.
 We remark that

-must have cardinality $\aleph_1$, since we have a natural surjection from the set of compact sets $F \subseteq [0,1]^d$ onto this set.
+must have cardinality $2^{\aleph_0}$, since we have a natural surjection from the set of compact sets $F \subseteq [0,1]^d$ onto this set (this bounds the cardinality from above, and the lower bound is trivial).
 In particular, there must be sets (which contain their infimum and supremum) which cannot be obtained as the set of dimensions attained by a gallery.

 \begin{ques} If $F \subseteq [0,1]^d$ is compact, then is $\{ \hd E : E \in \mathcal{G}_F \} \subseteq [0,d]$ an $\mathcal{F}_\sigma$ set?
 If not, does it belong to a finite Borel class? \end{ques}

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}